Scope of this Privacy Notice

 - disclosing your information to our related bodies corporate, located in Germany, Hong Kong and Singapore ;

 - holding your information in our data hosting and other IT facilities, located in Malaysia and the Czech Republic; and

-- using and disclosing your personal and credit-related information in the other countries in which we operate, including disclosing that information to other third parties located in those countries.
-For a list of these countries, please see www.logistics.dhl.
+- using and disclosing your personal and credit-related information in the other countries in which we operating, including disclosing that information to other third parties located in those countries.
+For a list of these countries, please see .

 DHL also collects your personal information for marketing purposes, including e-newsletters, promotions and special offers.
-Our communications may be sent to you in various forms, including mail, SMS, fax and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth) if you are located in Australia or the Unsolicited Electronic Messages Act 2007 if you are located in New Zealand.
+Our communications may be sent to you in various forms, including mail, SMS, fax and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth) if you are located in Australia.
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.